christianhujer/XSlides/README.md

   - `##` for h2, `###` for h3, `####` for h4, `#####` for h5, `######` for h6
   - dash `-` or star `*` for bullet list
   - `<<(xyz.java)` for including source code from a file
+- Display current slide number and total number of slides

 ## Planned